KINGTUT10101/LoveCytopia/README.md

 Cytopia is a free, open source retro pixel-art city building game with a big focus on mods.
 Love, Cytopia is a port of the original game developed for the LOVE2D framework and written in Lua.

-If you have questions or if you want to join the project, visit the [Project's Discord Server](https://discord.gg/qwa2H3G).
+If you have questions or if you want to join the project, visit the [project's Discord server](https://discord.gg/MG3tgYV6ce).

 #### Supported Platforms